judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-14-covid-19-life-in-berlin.markdown

 I also just ordered a new fancy all-carbon-fiber road bike yesterday and as soon as it arrives I plan to do some long rides out of the city toward the Spreewald.

-{% cloudinary /assets/images/2020/04/covid19-berlin-germany-playing-playstation.jpg alt="Showing off my PS4 controller at home with Unchartered 4 playing in the background" description="" %}
+{% cloudinary /assets/images/2020/04/covid19-berlin-germany-playing-playstation.jpg alt="Showing off my PS4 controller at home with Unchartered 4 playing in the background" %}

 ## Entertainment